 Thies: KeyBank has niche products in the affordable housing sector.
 Lenders continue to focus on specific locations to ensure the LMI communities have products and services and can continue to grow.

-Villano: Its mainly an inventory issue when certain buyers are more well-equipped to make strong offers on a property, which ultimately get accepted.
+Villano: It’s mainly an inventory issue when certain buyers are more well-equipped to make strong offers on a property, which ultimately get accepted.
 The values that are negotiated in these contracts have an inflationary effect on the cost of homes, and the competition drives less prepared borrowers into a situation where they cannot win an offer with relative ease.
 Generally, if they have a great agent and lender team, along with some perseverance, they will eventually win.
-Currently our inventory has increased from the lows of 2021, and its becoming easier for buyers to win homes without excessive attributes to the winning offer.
+Currently our inventory has increased from the lows of 2021, and it’s becoming easier for buyers to win homes without excessive attributes to the winning offer.

 What needs to happen at the state and local level to bring more housing to the Seattle market?